Lorenzo Ebecilio: Júbilo Iwata

 On 27 July 2019, Ebecilio signed for J1 League club Júbilo Iwata.
 In February 2020, he terminated his contract with Júbilo Iwata.

 Achyronas Liopetriou

 After being without a club for nearly two years, in July 2022 Ebecilio signed for Achyronas Liopetriou in the Cypriot Second Division.
 He left the club in October 2022.

 Makedonikos Neapolis

 In October 2022 Ebecilio signed for Super League Greece 2 club Makedonikos Neapolis.

 DHSC

 In January 2023 Ebecilio signed for the Dutch Fourth Division side DHSC.

 International career

 Born in the Netherlands, Ebecilio is of Surinamese descent.
 Ebecilio has represented Netherlands U-17 and Netherlands U-19.
 He represented the Netherlands in the 2008 UEFA European Under-17 Football Championship and the 2010 UEFA European Under-19 Football Championship.
 On 9 February 2011, Ebecilio made his debut for Netherlands U-21 in a match against the Czech Republic.

 Personal life

-He is not the older brother of Kyle Ebecilio.
+He is not closely related to Kyle Ebecilio.
+Ebecilio's uncle is Dutch retired footballer Roland Alberg, who was with him during Lorenzo's heart attack at the dentist in 2005.

-Ebecilio's uncle is also Dutch professional footballer Roland Alberg.
+Ebecilio was alleged to have fathered two children, who were born on the exact same day, with two different women while playing football in Russia.
+A Russian judge wanted him to do a DNA test after one of the mothers claimed her daughter to be Ebecilio's.